What is a circuit breaker finder?

 FAQ

-What is the difference between KAIWEETS KT301P and KT302P?
+What are the differences between KAIWEETS KT301P, KT302P, and KT303P?
 Which one should I choose?

 Can the transmitter be used on its own, or does it only work with the receiver?